kcroker/coupling_tool/README.md

 Distributions for individual binary parameters of systems with fractional error performance worse than 1% will be saved to `detailed_errors.pdf`.

+For cases that show large fractional errors, you can add the `--bad` flag to a validation run and get a linear scale around +/- 10% fractional error.

 ## Caveats and Todo

 - The tables can perform badly as *k* approaches 0.
 For *k*=3, I have found very good performance with the current parameters in `make_table.py`, e.g. only 1% of systems have fractional error in merger scale factor greater than 1%, and all but 0.1% of systems have fractional error less than 5%.
 The resulting table is ~4.2M and fits in L2 or L3 cache.